Oogenesis: Uterine cycle

+If, instead, there is fertilization, the uterine mucosa is modified to accommodate the fertilized egg, and the secretive phase is maintained.

 Maturation into ovum

-Both polar bodies disintegrate at the end of Meiosis II, leaving only the ootid, which then eventually undergoes maturation into a mature ovum.
+Both polar bodies disintegrate at the end of meiosis II, leaving only the ootid, which then eventually undergoes maturation into a mature ovum.

 The function of forming polar bodies is to discard the extra haploid sets of chromosomes that have resulted as a consequence of meiosis.

 In vitro maturation

 In vitro maturation (IVM) is the technique of letting ovarian follicles mature in vitro.
 It can potentially be performed before an IVF.
-In such cases, ovarian hyperstimulation isn't essential.
+In such cases, ovarian hyperstimulation is not essential.
 Rather, oocytes can mature outside the body prior to IVF.
 Hence, no (or at least a lower dose of) gonadotropins have to be injected in the body.
 Immature eggs have been grown until maturation in vitro at a 10% survival rate, but the technique is not yet clinically available.
 With this technique, cryopreserved ovarian tissue could possibly be used to make oocytes that can directly undergo in vitro fertilization.